Emmy-github-webdev/emma-pbl/project12.md

 ![](images/project12/check-remove-wireshark)

 * Now you have learned how to use import_playbooks module and you have a ready solution to install/delete packages on multiple servers with just one command.

+> Step 3 – Configure UAT Webservers with a role ‘Webserver’

+1. Launch 2 fresh EC2 instances using RHEL 8 image, we will use them as our uat servers, so give them names accordingly – Web1-UAT and Web2-UAT.